 There's been a mix of positive and gloomy news in the past month.
-Starting with the postive, the Welsh first minister has confirmed plans to make all residential roads in the country 20 mph.
+Starting with the positive, the Welsh first minister has confirmed plans to make all residential roads in the country 20 mph.
 It remains up to local authorities to enact this change, but it's a positive step in the right direction to allow more children to cycle and walk safely.
-Obviously on busier roads it's essential that there are safe, segregated routes for cycling, to prevent cyclists and pedestrians being put at risk.
+Obviously, on busier roads it's essential that there are safe, segregated routes for cycling, to prevent cyclists and pedestrians being put at risk.

 Earlier this month David Beckham was banned from driving for texting whilst at the wheel.
 Thankfully the judge ignored the former England men's football captain who argued that he needs his licence in order to pick up his children from school.
 It was good to see only a few days later the Beckham family out for a family bike ride and sharing the experience on Instagram Stories:

 Leading kids bike manufacturer Islabikes are currently recruiting for a Team Member in their Customer Support Team based in Ludlow, Shropshire.
 Key benefits of the job include:

 10 weeks paid sabbatical for every 5 years in addition to annual leave

 Equal parental leave to encourage both parents to spend time with their new child, at above statutory rates of pay